-I thought it might be worth reframing social privilege in terms of what one is not exposed to.
+I thought it might be worth reframing social privilege in terms of what one is not exposed to, as it doesn’t necessarily confer tangible benefits.
 It’s impossible to know what we’re not exposed to unless we witness the burdens that others are exposed to.

 Social privilege vs. social burden